John Prebble: The High Girders

-He became a journalist in 1934 and served during World War II with the Royal Artillery.
-His wartime experiences led to his novels, Where the Sea Breaks (1944), and The Edge of Darkness, published in 1947.
-His Canadian prairie experience influenced two of his works, The Buffalo Soldier, a historical novel about the American West, specifically, the 10th Cavalry Regiment, and Culloden, about the 1746 battle which resulted in the defeat of the Jacobite uprising.
+He became a journalist in 1934 and served with the Royal Artillery during World War II.
+His wartime experiences led to his novels, Where the Sea Breaks (1944), and The Edge of Darkness (1947).
+His Canadian prairie experience influenced two of his works, The Buffalo Soldier, a historical novel about the American West, specifically the 10th Cavalry Regiment, and Culloden, about the 1746 battle which resulted in the defeat of the Jacobite uprising.
 The story of Battle of Culloden had been part of the family lore when he grew up in the predominantly Scottish township of Sutherland, in rural Saskatchewan.
 His interest in the American West was also inspired by the fact that part of his family lineage was Native American: his 1958 book, My Great-Aunt, Appearing Day, and Other Stories tells of a Cheyenne relative named Appearing Day.
 (Note: The characters Josh Tanner and Appearing Day are based on Prebble's great grandmother's brother, Charles Petley, and his second wife, "a Cheyenne Indian called Dawn".)

 One of his first big successes was The High Girders (1956), a description of the Tay Bridge Disaster, involving the collapse of the first Tay rail bridge to Dundee.
 It has remained a popular work ever since publication.
 It was the first detailed account of the disaster to expose the many problems encountered during construction of the bridge, and Prebble also made extensive use of the Board of Trade Public Inquiry in reviewing the evidence.
 He included some of the many photographs made at the time, and which show the extent of devastation of the centre part of the bridge on the night of 28 December 1879.

-There is still controversy over the detailed causes of the failure, especially the contributions from poor design of the columns using cast iron and the storm raging at the time of the fall.
+There is still controversy over the detailed causes of the failure, particularly regarding the poor design and construction of the cast iron columns, and the storm raging at the time of the fall.
 However, the original conclusions of the Inquiry still stand.
 It found that the bridge fell owing to "bad design, bad construction and bad maintenance".